State championship-winning head coach returns to Carmel football

 Wright was Carmel’s football head coach from 2010-14.
 During his first tenure at Carmel, Wright led the Greyhounds to three state championship game appearances, winning one of them (2011).

+Wright hasn’t only won state championships though at Carmel, he also won three straight state titles at Warren Central High School from 2003-05.
+He was head coach at Warren Central from 2000-05.

+Wright has also served as the head coach at Frankfort High School (1991) and at Noblesville High School (1992-98) during his career.

 This past season, Wright was an associate head coach at Sheridan High School, where he worked under his father, legendary head coach Bud Wright.
+Bud Wright is the winningest high school football head coach in the history of Indiana.

+Wright was Indiana University football’s tight ends coach prior to this season, a role he served in from 2020-23.

+Prior to joining the Hoosiers’ coaching staff, Wright was the head coach of IMG Academy.

 Earlier this month, Carmel football’s head coach John Hebert, who led the program from 2015 through this season, resigned.

-The Greyhounds finished with a 5-5 overall record this season, the first time the program did not finish above .500 in a season since 2002 when it went 6-6 overall.
+The Greyhounds finished with a 3-7 overall record this season, the first time the program did not finish at or above .500 in a season since 1997, when it went 4-6 overall.